-There are three visitor car parks on campus – you pay for these on exit.
+There are three visitor car parks on campus.
 You’ll find them off Mount Pleasant and Brownlow streets, and they cost about £2 per hour.
 If they’re full there’s also a council-run car park at the bottom of Mount Pleasant, near to the city centre.

 Situated in the Knowledge Quarter, the University of Liverpool has a large presence in the city centre, with many beautiful, listed buildings and relaxing green spaces.

 The University buildings form a secure, compact neighbourhood within the Knowledge Quarter, with the actual city centre a mere five-minute walk away.
 Its split into three sections, North Campus, Central Campus and South Campus.